andya17/andya17-gis.github.io/_posts/2023-09-28-report-1-blog.md

 As stated by Emily in the discussion section, there are further opportunities to improve the study; notably, researchers could choose a more appropriate model for themes of "spatial dependence".
 I look forward to learning more about said models in the future.

 With respect to replication studies, researchers could use COVID-19 incidence from a different time period in the United States.
 Researchers could also use data from another country to investigate the relationship between the variables there.

+Here is a link to the full repository for the reproduction study: https://github.com/andya17/RPr-Chakraborty-2021.

+Here is a link to the report: https://andya17.github.io/RPr-Chakraborty-2021/.

+Chakraborty, J. 2021.
+Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. Disability and Health Journal 14 (1):101007.
+DOI: 10.1016/j.dhjo.2020.101007.